 Now, you will get no argument from me that motorcycles are not as easy to see as a car.
 None at all.
 But it isn't an excuse to plow into me, as "smaller" does not mean "invisible."
 Because, if you subscribe to that logic, anything smaller than a car is fair game... bicyclists, skateboarders, inline skaters, and even pedestrians!
 The simple fact is that it is a huge responsibility to sit behind the wheel of a vehicle that is, in actuality, a lethal killing machine if you aren't paying 100% attention to the job at hand.

-And lest you think I am just a whiny bitch, there's something you should read.
+And lest you think I am just whining here, I just read an article which makes it clear this is a widespread problem.
 A woman in an SUV (of course) wasn't paying attention and slammed into the back of a motorcycle that was slowing for a turn, knocked the rider off, and then proceeded to run over him.
 So now a man is dead, because a woman didn't see something that was right in front of her.
 And the punishment for killing the guy?
-30 months of performing "acts of kindness and generosity" -- whatever the heck that means.
+30 months of performing "acts of kindness and generosity," whatever the heck that means.
+THE GUY DIDN'T DO ANYTHING WRONG AND IS DEAD!
+And this slap on the wrist is considered suitable punishment?
 Didn't see the motorcycle?
 I don't buy it.
 A motorcycle is bigger and more visible than a person and yet, if she ran over a pedestrian, she'd probably pay a hell of a fine, lose her license for a while, and maybe even end up serving jail time.
 Pretty sad that motorcyclists always seem to take the blame and pay the price... especially when they pay with their lives... because people in cars don't feel they have to pay attention.

 Earlier today I was heading to a business dinner in Harrisburg, Pennsylvania and noticed that right next door to the restaurant was an Indian Motorcycle dealership.
 One of the guys at dinner rides, so he said we should go take a look.
 As we head over, he drops the bomb and tells me that he just heard on the radio that Indian had closed up shop (again) and was looking into bankruptcy.